 There is a multitude of different types of binoculars with wide variations in specifications and characteristics.
 In the following binoculars guide, we will help you find the right binoculars that are best for you.
-The requirements for binoculars vary greatly, from the hunter who needs clear vision to point animals to the reef, to the bird lover who needs higher magnification binoculars for long-range sightings.
+The requirements for binoculars vary greatly, from the hunter who needs clear vision to point animals to the reef, to the bird lover who needs higher magnification binoculars for long-range sightings (like these binoculars from RSPB).
 In the following guide, we will shed light on the many concepts and specifications and try to guide you in your choice of binoculars.

 If you have any doubts about where to start looking, you can follow this guide.
 The binoculars must suit your needs, and it is therefore not certain that one of these three is optimal for you.

 What Magnification Should Your Binoculars Need And What Does It Mean?

 The magnification of binoculars refers to how many times the binoculars magnify what you would like to see.
 The magnification is usually indicated along with the diameter of the lens.

 When choosing the magnification of hand binoculars for hunting, it is essential to understand what type of hunting to use the binoculars.
 For use on the most common hunting types, most hunters choose a pair of binoculars with a magnification of 7 times the magnification and ten times the magnification.
 These are binoculars that work even with slightly shaking hands and high pulse, which can be the hunters’ big problem.
 However, it should be made clear that the higher the magnification you choose, the harder it is to get a quiet picture.